bibleexchange/courses/poetry/en/300_proverbs_introduction.md

 ### Proverbs is a spiritual book

 It is true that Proverbs deals with a lot of practical things in life, but true wisdom is more than just knowledge or emotional intelligence.
+The Israelites did not separate the spiritual from the natural.
+To be righteous was to be right before both God and men.
 To Solomon, wisdom does not begin with a natural education, but it comes from God.
 The fear of the Lord is the beginning of knowledge (1:7).
-Solomon himself got his wisdom by asking God (1 Kings 3:5–12).
+Solomon got his wisdom by asking God (1 Kings 3:5–12).

 A constant reason for behaving righteously is because God hates wickedness and loves righteousness (11:1; 12:2; 15:8–9; 17:15; 20:10, 23; 21:3, 27; 28:9).